How it works

 Before generating a language, you can add custom words to the Add and remove words.
 Use the format English word : part-of-speech.

-This makes kalisi be the pronunciation of the word, not the spelling!
+This makes kalisi the IPA pronunciation of the word, not the spelling!
 Your spelling rules will determine how the word is spelled (for this particular case, the default spelling will also be kalisi since the word doesn’t have any non-Enlgish phonemes).

 If you’ve already generated a language (either by loading a saved language, or by clicking Edit This Language), you can now change the vocabulary in the Add and remove words field.
 Remember to re-generate the language after making changes!